 Desert Hyacinth Growing Info

 Desert hyacinth thrives in climates that receive as little as 8 inches (20 cm.) of water per year, usually during the winter months.
 Soil is usually sandy and salty in nature.
-Because desert hyacinth is unable to synthesize chlorophyll, the plant displays no green parts and the flower extends from a single, whitish stalk.
+Since desert hyacinth is unable to synthesize chlorophyll, the plant displays no green parts, and the flower extends from a single, whitish stalk.

 Desert hyacinth is a rare and endangered species, but unless you can provide the ideal growing conditions, cultivation of desert hyacinth in a home garden is extremely difficult.